aniakula/CS_Visualizer/README.md

 # Setup:
 - Download Java Runtime Environment (JRE): https://www.java.com/en/download/manual.jsp
-- Download desired version of CS_Vision, this should be a folder
+- Download desired version of CS_Vision, this should be a folder within the CS_Vision_Versions folder
-- Once download is complete, place a copy of your previously downloaded Java Runtime Environment into the CS_Vision folder
+- Once download is complete, place a copy of your previously downloaded Java Runtime Environment into the CS_Vision folder that you downloaded
 - rename the copy of the jre that is in your CS_Vision folder to "jre"
 - run the executable file to start the application
 - Refer to documentation below for version history and user guide